agileware/civicrm-end-user-guide/docs/initial-set-up/customizing-the-user-interface.md

 When using this function, be sure to anticipate alternate forms of words and different ways your chosen word or phrase may appear in CiviCRM.

+!!! note
+    If you're using CiviCRM in another language, word replacements unfortunately only work if you use the English words as the original to replace, not the words in the language you are using.